 BAMS Admission Without NEET Fees

-When you choose BAMS without NEET through the management quota, be prepared for higher costs compared to regular counselling seats.
+When you choose a management-quota BAMS seat (NEET still required), be prepared for higher costs compared to regular counselling seats.
 These fees vary by college and often include tuition, hostel, and other charges.

 Below is a simple breakdown to help you plan your budget.

-Get Up to ₹50L Education Loan Without Collateral
+Get Up to ₹1 Crore Education Loan Without Collateral

 What Students on Reddit Are Saying About BAMS Admission Without NEET